 The video section reports the speed of the Video Display System (the rate at which video images can be placed on the screen).
 This is a function of both the speed of the VIDEO CARD and the speed of the CPU and has a significant effect on the playback of the movie sequences.
-Very slow video may cause the playback to be 'choppy' and may cause the sound to break up.
+Very slow video may cause the playback to be "choppy" and may cause the sound to break up.
 Click the TEST button to check the performance of the video system.
-Values below 5000 k/s are considered fast.
+Values below 5000 k/s are considered slow.
+Values above 12000 k/s are considered fast.